 When Is Thanksgiving 2021?

 The actual date of Thanksgiving changes every year because it's celebrated on the fourth Thursday in November.
 This year, Thanksgiving is Thursday, November 25, 2021.

-The first Thanksgiving in 1621 was a three-day-long feast shared by the Pilgrims and the Wampanoag Indians to celebrate the Plymouth colony's first successful harvest.
+It's a common misconception that the first Thanksgiving was held the same year that the colonists came to America, but history tells us that's not the case.
+The Mayflower arrived at Cape Cod on November 11, 1620.
+After a long and difficult year (which included deathly illness and conflict between the colonists and the Indigenous people), the Plymouth colony experienced its first successful harvest in the fall of 1621.
+The first Thanksgiving in 1621 was a three-day-long feast shared by the Pilgrims and the Wampanoag tribe to celebrate that harvest.
 They ate duck and deer meat roasted over a fire, corn ground into porridge, seafood, cabbage, and squash.
 The event included activities such as ball games, target shooting, singing, and dancing.

 For more than 100 years, American settlers celebrated Turkey Day informally.
 An official Thanksgiving Day occurred in 1777, when George Washington declared December 18th a day for "solemn thanksgiving and praise."
 It wasn't until the 19th century, however, that the modern Thanksgiving holiday took shape.
 Following a 36-year letter-writing campaign by magazine editor Sarah Hale, Abraham Lincoln finally made Thanksgiving Day a national holiday in 1863.